 1) One pathway into internal coaching is taking on a dedicated coaching role within an organisation.
 This person would see individuals or teams from within the company they work for and coach them around the roles, responsibilities, performance and wider personal issues.

 The benefit to the company and the staff here is the coach’s closeness to the company culture, and the sheer proximity of the coach to their subjects.
 The coach may also get to know their subjects outside of the coaching sessions and get a more 360 degree view of them as a person and an employee.

 This coaching might also include some elements of training, employee development work, or mentoring, depending on the role.

 2) The second option for the internal coach is for the organisation to allow them to dedicate some time from their formal role to coach other people within the organisation.
 Sometimes this can be a day or two per week and so can be substantial.

-Though not strictly internal coaching, we are seeing the increasing use of coaching as a management style.
-Moving from a more authoritative style of leadership, a collaborative coaching style relationship between the leader and team members enables a more personalised style of teamwork.
+Though not strictly the same as internal coaching, we are also seeing the increasing use of coaching as a management style.
+Shifting from a more authoritative style of leadership to a collaborative coaching-style relationship between the leader and team members can enable a more personalised form of teamwork.
 Coaching team members can bring out the best in individuals and create flexible and talented teams, pulling together in pursuit of team goals.

 Work as an Associate Coach

 For many coaches nowadays, a compromise between building an independent business and working as an employed coach is the associate coach role.

 Whilst the associate coach, like the independent coach, is self-employed, the difference is significant in that they become a freelance coach for an organisation that places them with clients and pays the coach a fixed fee.